dmaulikr/Tyler-Voll-Books/README.md

 <br />-Practically utilize app in a commercial scenario by placing an advertisement within published books through QR Codes.

 <b>Executive Summary:</b>
-<br />Tyler Voll Books is an open-source application for idependent, self-published authors who are wanting to advertise their books and updates to a larger
+<br />Tyler Voll Books is an open-source application for independent, self-published authors who are wanting to advertise their books and updates to a larger
 audience.
 Working with a free, open-source software (Drupal), the app utilizes pre-existing frameworks in order to make an intuitive and unique mobile experience for authors who'd like to share more content within their communities.
 Giving fans the ability to check news, message board content, exclusive content, and more, Tyler Voll Books creates an easy to use mobile experience that can be found within the iOS App Store.<br />